-ARTICLE XIV—District Presidents' Council
+ARTICLE XIV—District Presidents Council

 ARTICLE XV—National Representation

 Section 1.
-This Federation shall be represented at the meetings of the National Federation of Music Clubs by the President, or his duly elected alternate.
+TFMC shall be represented at the NFMC meetings by the President, or a duly elected alternate.

 ARTICLE XVIII—Parliamentary Authority

-ARTICLE XIX—Inspiration Point Fine Arts Colony
+ARTICLE XIX— Opera in the Ozarks at Inspiration Point Fine Arts Colony

 These Bylaws may be amended at any annual convention by a two-thirds vote of the delegates present and voting, provided the proposed amendment has been submitted in written form to all active members at least one month prior to the annual convention.